ElhananHaenel/Shaback-Challenge-2018-Solution/README.md

 **Solution provided by:** Elhanan Haenel

-**Note:** All challenge files are uploaded except for the third level due to its large file size (2GB).
+**Note:** All challenge files are uploaded except for the third level due to its large files size.

 ## The Shabak Challenge Adventure
 ![Shabak Logo](https://github.com/ElhananHaenel/Shaback-Challenge-2018-solution/blob/main/image/1.jpg)